wrightmat/wrightmat.github.io/obsidian/dnd/characters/Saarys.md

 #npc [[Tu'narath]]

+Attitude:: Friendly
-Gender: Female
+Gender:: Female
-Occupation: Assistant to the Commissar
+Occupation:: Assistant to the Commissar
-Race: Gith (Githzerai)
+Race:: Gith (Githzerai)

 Saarys, Female Githzerai Monk, is the assistant to Zetch’r’r, the Commissar of the city.